altomator/Roboflow/README.md

 ## 6. Convert infered annotations to the IIIF standard

 The JSON annotations produced by the previous steps can be converted to the IIIF standard so that they can be used by IIIF-compatible tools.
 The `roboflow2iiif.py` script performs this conversion for a folder of JSON files (Supervision format).
 This folder must be named after the ARK of the Gallica document.
-The second parameter of the script is the size ratio used when obtaining images via the IIIF API.
+The second parameter of the script is the size ratio used when obtaining images via the IIIF API (see section 1.).

 ```
 python roboflow2iiif.py JSON/bpt6k858005x 0.5
 ```

 The script produces an IIIF annotation file (IIIF Presentation 2.0 version) in the `IIIF_annotations` folder.
-This file can then be opened in an IIIF-compatible [viewer](https://gallica.bnf.fr/view3if/ga/ark:/12148/bpt6k858005x).
+This local file can then be opened in an IIIF-compatible [viewer](https://gallica.bnf.fr/view3if/ga/ark:/12148/bpt6k858005x).

 ![image](images/mirador.png)